 Get exclusive member benefits & effect social change.
 Join Today

-The foods on the list may be eaten for breakfast, lunch, dinner or for a snack.
-You are also encouraged to drink four to eight glasses of water and take a multivitamin tablet every day while you're on the diet.
+The foods on the list may be eaten for breakfast, lunch, dinner, or for a snack.
+You are also encouraged to drink four to eight glasses of water and take a multivitamin tablet every day while on the diet.

-The Cabbage Soup Diet promises rapid weight loss—about 10 pounds in the week you are on the diet.
+The cabbage soup diet promises rapid weight loss of about 10 pounds in the week you are on the diet.
 The diet makes no claims to change lifestyle or encourage weight maintenance or healthy habits.
-It is promoted as a "vanity diet"—a quick way to lose a few extra pounds to look good for a special occasion.
-That is the only promise of the Cabbage Soup Diet—rapid, short-term weight loss due to severe caloric restrictions.
+It is promoted as a "vanity diet," a quick way to lose a few extra pounds to look good for a special occasion.
+The only promise of the cabbage soup diet is rapid, short-term weight loss, due to severe caloric restrictions.

 There is very little that is good about this diet, except for the fact that you will be eating quite a few vegetables in the cabbage soup along with fruit each day.
 You will lose weight, but in an unhealthy and possibly dangerous way.
-No health expert has backed the Cabbage Soup Diet, and no one has taken responsibility for creating it.
-It is far from being balanced nutritionally and verges on the edge of being a weeklong starvation period.
-There is no exercise component and no long-term prospects.
-In fact, you're likely to gain back any weight you lose with the Cabbage Soup Diet almost immediately after going off of it.
+No health expert has backed the cabbage soup diet, and no one has taken responsibility for creating it.
+It is far from being balanced nutritionally and verges on being a week of starvation.
+There is no exercise component and no long-term outlook.
+In fact, you're likely to gain back any weight you lose with the cabbage soup diet almost immediately after going off of it.

 While you will lose weight on this diet, it is likely you will gain it back for a number of reasons.
-First of all, you are not going to cut that much fat off your body — the weight you lose will be mostly water weight and muscle mass.
-You're essentially throwing your body into starvation mode, which causes your body to slow metabolism and store body fat, so when you start eating again, you'll gain back the weight faster than you lost it.
-The Cabbage Soup Diet makes no effort whatsoever to address the lifestyle changes that may be necessary to maintain weight loss over the long term.
+First of all, you are not going to cut that much fat off your body.
+The weight you lose will be mostly water weight and muscle mass.
+You're essentially throwing your body into starvation mode, which causes your body to slow metabolism and store body fat.
+When you start eating normally again, you'll gain back the weight faster than you lost it.
+The cabbage soup diet makes no effort whatsoever to address the lifestyle changes that may be necessary to maintain weight loss over the long term.

 Written by: JC Jones and Elijah Wolfson